Learn how to move, copy, and delete selected pixels in your image

 Move the pointer inside the selection border, and drag the selection to a new position.
 If you selected multiple areas, all move as you drag.

 You can use the Move tool to copy selections as you drag them within or between images, or you can copy and move selections using the Copy, Copy Merged, Cut, and Paste commands.
-Dragging with the Move tool saves memory because the clipboard isn’t used.
+Dragging with the Move tool saves memory because you don't use the clipboard.

-When a selection or layer is pasted between images with different resolutions, the pasted data retains its pixel dimensions.
+When you paste a selection or layer between images with different resolutions, the pasted data retains its pixel dimensions.
 This can make the pasted portion appear out of proportion to the new image.
 Use the Image Size command to make the source and destination images the same resolution before copying and pasting, or use the Free Transform command to resize the pasted content.

 Depending on your color management settings and the color profile associated with the file (or imported data), you may be prompted to specify how to handle color information in the file (or imported data).

 Copies the selected area on the active layer.

 Makes a merged copy of all the visible layers in the selected area.

 Pastes a copied selection into another part of the image or into another image as a new layer.
 If you have a selection, the Paste command places the copied selection over the current selection.
 Without an active selection, Paste places the copied selection in the middle of the view area.